syl20bnr/spacemacs/spacemacs/extensions/evil-escape/README.md

 Press quickly `fd` (or the 2-keys sequence of your choice) to:

-- escape from all evil states to normal state
+- escape from all stock evil states to normal state
 - escape from evil-lisp-state to normal state
+- escape from evil-iedit-state to normal state
 - abort evil ex command
 - quit minibuffer
 - abort isearch